BindushreeMK/certificates/README.md

       It covers responsibilities such as backlog management, stakeholder communication, and delivering value to customers and the business.
    - **Issuer**: Udemy
    - **Date Obtained**: 02/10/2023

+6. **KPIs Certification**
+   - **Description**: Key Performance Indicators(KPIs) , This certification validates the skills required for measuring performance, progress, and the success of an organization.
+      KPIs allow businesses to evaluate how well they are achieving their objectives, ensuring that all efforts align with their strategic goals.
+   - **Issuer**: Udemy
+   - **Date Obtained**: 07/01/2025

 ## How to Access the Certificates
 The digital certificates are linked above as either images or PDFs.